Our Services

 Spasticity is the most common type of cerebral palsy.

-If you're experiencing persistent muscle stiffness or tightness and want to understand whether your symptoms align with Spasticity, a free AI-powered symptom checker can help you assess your condition in just minutes and guide your next steps.
+If you're experiencing persistent muscle stiffness or tightness and want to understand whether your symptoms align with cerebral palsy or another condition, Ubie's free AI-powered symptom checker can help you assess your symptoms in just minutes and provide guidance on what to do next.

 Damage to coordination centers of the brain can lead to: